FIELD EDUCATION & WORKSHOPS

 The workshop will be conducted by Center for Snow and Avalanche Studies director Jeff Derry.
 The classroom sessions will be held at CSAS’s Silverton office.
 The field sessions will be held at CSAS’s Senator Beck Basin Study Area and nearby Snotel and snow course sites on Red Mountain Pass.

-Fee: $500 (class size will be limited to 10 participants – register early)
+Fee: $600 (class size will be limited to 10 participants – register early).
+Paying with credit card?
+Follow this link to pay online: https://snowstudies.org/product/snow-school-for-water-managers/

 Gear: Field sessions will entail over-snow travel at 11,000’ on snowshoes or skis (must have climbing skins) over short distances (up to 20 minutes) and some small hills.
 CSAS will provide the technical snow science equipment but participants should bring suitable over-snow equipment and a selection of warm clothing, especially footwear.
 No avalanche safety equipment required.